Hybrid Pipelines

 )

-df = df.drop(["region_rev_mean", "region_rev_std", "revenue_zscore"])Added column: deal_score (float)
+df = df.drop(["region_rev_mean", "region_rev_std", "revenue_zscore"])Added column: deal_score

-Step 7 - Drop / Rename Columns (no-code)
+Drop / Rename Columns (no-code)

 Operation: Drop / Rename Columns

-Result: leaner dataset with clear column names
+Result: a leaner dataset with no raw JSON, no personal data, and clear column names

 Operation: Code Editor